 Data is the lifeblood of modern businesses, which means any unplanned IT downtime can negatively impact productivity, sales, customer experiences (CX), and profitability.
-That’s why it’s imperative that organizations find a reliable way to minimize data loss and maintain business continuity when natural disasters, equipment failures, power outages, or cyberattacks strike and knock IT resources off-line.
+That’s why it’s imperative that organizations find a reliable way to recover data, minimize data loss and maintain business continuity when natural disasters, equipment failures, power outages, or cyberattacks strike and knock IT resources off-line.

 DRaaS solutions enable the replication of backup data to a third-party service provider or public cloud infrastructure while providing the orchestration and resources necessary for rapid recovery in the event of a disaster.
-DRaaS providers can typically recover your data and applications with low recovery-time and recovery-point objectives (RTOs/RPOs) but without the large capital investment of a second data center infrastructure with networking, storage, and compute resources dedicated solely to DR. DRaaS providers are also generally able to offer service-level-agreements (SLAs) that guarantee recovery times of critical IT resources.
+DRaaS cloud providers can typically recover your data and applications with low recovery-time and recovery-point objectives (RTOs/RPOs) but without the large capital investment of a second data center infrastructure with networking, storage, and compute resources dedicated solely to DR. DRaaS providers are also generally able to offer service-level-agreements (SLAs) that guarantee recovery times of critical IT resources.

 SLAs are generally not available with traditional cloud services you might use for data storage and backup, which support multiple customers on shared infrastructure.
 Regaining access to your data with those services could take longer than expected if you must compete for network bandwidth and server resources with other customers.
-When using a DRaaS purpose-built cloud, by contrast, your business can be back online in as little as a few minutes.
+When using a DRaaS purpose-built cloud provider, by contrast, your business can be back online in as little as a few minutes.

-Data backup is just one component of DRaaS.
+Data backup is just one component of DRaaS recovery strategy.
 There are backup-as-a-service (BaaS) offerings that allow you to store and synchronize backup copies of data online.
 These services help ensure that data lost or ransomed from a primary site remains intact elsewhere and is accessible when needed.
 However, they don’t help with restoring full operations following a disaster.
 DRaaS, by contrast, moves your full IT stack—infrastructure, applications, data, computer processing, networking—to the cloud.
 When disaster strikes, your company quickly fails over to the fully mirrored infrastructure to continue operating as normal.

 Again, the as-a-service model relieves you from having to own all the requisite equipment to build a fully replicated IT stack that’s rarely used.
 The DRaaS provider plans and automates all the procedures needed to restore data, apps, and infrastructure quickly.